Ramadan: How to exercise, eat and sleep well while fasting

-The Islamic month of Ramadan starts this week - with Muslims around the world abstaining from food or drink between dawn and sunset for 30 days.
+The Islamic month of Ramadan has started - with Muslims around the world abstaining from food or drink between dawn and sunset for 30 days.

 Ramadan shifts according to the movement of the moon.
 This year it falls in the early summer, which means people in the UK will be fasting for around 18 hours a day.

-Dr Ranj Singh, presenter of CBeebies show Get Well Soon and resident doctor for ITV's This Morning, suggests three key principles: eat and drink the right things during non-fasting hours, do light exercise and make sure you get enough sleep.
+Dr Ranj Singh, presenter of CBeebies show Get Well Soon, resident doctor for ITV's This Morning and former Strictly Come Dancing contestant suggests three key principles: eat and drink the right things during non-fasting hours, do light exercise and make sure you get enough sleep.

 'The lack of sleep gets me'

 Yasmin Khalid from Kent enjoys going to the gym and taking part in fitness classes, but finds it tough during Ramadan - not necessarily because of the lack of food and water, but because she is sleep-deprived.

 "It's the lack of the sleep that gets me," says the mother-of-four.

 "I wake up at four in the morning to cook food, then pray afterwards.
 I will rest for an hour or so and then have to get the kids ready for school.